 Types of Sales Quotas & Who They’re Right For

 A volume-based sales quota is measured based on the number of units sold or the total revenue generated for a given period.
-This motivates a salesperson to sell as many units as possible and is best suited for businesses with short sales cycles and fixed pricing.
-It is one of the easiest quotas to manage as it can be measured using sales or inventory reports found in accounting software programs like QuickBooks.
+The purpose is to motivate a salesperson to sell as many units as possible and is best suited for businesses with short sales cycles and fixed pricing.
+This is one of the easiest quotas to manage since it can be measured using common sales or inventory reports found in accounting software programs like QuickBooks.

-An activity-based sales quota is based on a salesperson or sales team achieving a quantifiable activity, such as making a number of phone calls or attending a set number of meetings.
-This type is measured by an activity log such as a call sheet or trip report.
-This is beneficial for indirect sales groups or teams with several people contributing to a single sale.
-It is also best for industries with long lead development cycles and little to no inventory.
+An activity-based sales quota is based on a salesperson performing a measurable activity, such as making a number of phone calls or attending a set number of customer appointments.
+This type of quota is usually measured by keeping track of each activity in a CRM, or call log, and is beneficial for teams with multiple sales reps who contribute to a sale.
+It is also the best type of quota for new salespeople or territories without historical data to compare against.

 A cost-based sales quota measures a team member’s ability to reduce costs per deal—such as time invested—rather than focusing on revenue.
 Businesses benefit from this type as it increases staff efficiency, therefore improving company profitability.
 As a result, a cost-based quota is best suited for service organizations where sales or profitability are dependent on factors such as time to close a deal or resources spent consulting on a project.

-For example, an HVAC service company sends technicians out into the field.
-Performance is tracked by average time spent diagnosing a problem, which is an overhead cost, rather than their ability to sell equipment or repair service.
+For example, an HVAC service company that sends technicians out into the field might track the average time spent diagnosing a problem, which is an overhead cost, rather than their ability to sell equipment or repair service.
 A volume or profit-based sales quota would not work in this same situation because the technician doesn’t have direct control over revenue.
-However, he/she can affect the amount of time and therefore the overall cost per house visit.
+However, they can affect the amount of time and therefore the overall cost per house visit.

-Give your sales team the tools they need to focus on quality engagement that leads to more sales with Salesforce Essentials.
-It displays relevant contact information and notes on one easy-to-read dashboard, so that your sales team is always prepared for any client interaction.
-You can also gauge performance and see how your team progresses towards their quota.
+Give your sales team tools to help them focus on engaging customers with Salesforce Essentials.
+It displays relevant contact information and notes on one easy-to-read dashboard so that your sales team is always prepared for any client interaction.
+You can also gauge performance and see how your team progresses towards its quotas.
 Get a free trial here.

 2. Consider Your Target Review Period

-The review period is the length of time by which sales performance will be measured.
+The review period is the length of time over which sales performance will be measured.
 A short review period, such as weekly or monthly, provides the sales manager with an opportunity to quickly address and correct performance shortcomings.
-However, a longer review period, such as a quarter-long or annual review, is better for staff motivation and morale as it gives them an opportunity to make up missed numbers before they impact incentives or compensation.
+However, a quarterly or annual review period is preferred by salespeople since it provides a longer time window to make up missed numbers before they affect incentives or compensation.